-These AML/CFT supervisors may be required to prepare codes of practice.
-These provide a statement of practice to assist reporting entities to determine and meet their obligations under the Act and Regulations.
-Compliance with a code of practice is not mandatory, but a reporting entity will be treated as complying with certain sections of the Act when it complies with the relevant code of practice.
+These AML/CFT supervisors may issue codes of practice from time to time.
+These provide a statement of practice to assist reporting entities to determine and meet their obligations under the AML-CFT Act and Regulations.
+Compliance with a code of practice is not mandatory, but a reporting entity will be treated as complying with certain sections of the AML-CFT Act when it complies with the relevant code of practice.

-At the time of writing this document, the only code of practice in force is the Amended Identity Verification Code of Practice, which provides a suggested best practice for all reporting entities conducting name and date of birth identity verification on customers (that are natural persons) that they have assessed to be low to medium risk.
+At the time of writing this document, the only code of practice in force is the Amended Identity Verification Code of Practice 2013, which provides a suggested best practice for all reporting entities conducting name and date of birth identity verification on customers (that are natural persons) that they have assessed to be low to medium risk.
+The explanatory note for the Code of Practice was updated in December 2017.